mariana-stefani/portfolio/README.md

 *	Add more projects.
 *	Add more skills.
 *   Add more classes for the skills colours.
-*   Add a dropdown menu for the **"Add New Skill"** page and for the **"Edit Skill"** page, where the admin user can select among many skills so the skill colour and icon will be added with the selected skill.
+*   Add a dropdown menu for the **"Add New Skill"** page and for the **"Edit Skill"** page, where the admin user can select among many skills so the skill colour and icon will be automatically added with the selected skill.
+*   Update the *resume* link with my real resume.

 ## Information Architecture